Skip to content

 Terminal strokes are the strokes that end a letter or word.
 Whether a word ends with a trailing loop, a blunt termination, a rightward swing, or an upward hook are consistent features of a mature hand and are among the features most likely to differ between a writer's natural writing and a simulation of that writing.

-The handwriting individuality premise remained largely untested quantitatively until the CEDAR (Center of Excellence for Document Analysis and Recognition) group at the University at Buffalo, led by Sargur N. Srihari, published its 2002 study in the Journal of Forensic Sciences.
+The handwriting individuality premise remained largely untested quantitatively until the CEDAR (Center of Excellence for Document Analysis and Recognition) group at the University at Buffalo, led by Sargur N. Srihari, published a 2002 study in the Journal of Forensic Sciences.
 The CEDAR study measured 11 macro-level features and 512 micro-level features in a corpus of 1,500 handwriting samples from 1,500 writers drawn from the US adult population.
 Using support-vector machine classifiers, the study found inter-writer variability significantly exceeding intra-writer variability across all feature sets.
 The conclusion was that the data support the individuality hypothesis: the empirical probability of two writers producing matching profiles across the feature set was very low.

 Saks and Koehler, in their 2005 Science article "The Coming Paradigm Shift in Forensic Identification Science," placed handwriting examination alongside fingerprints and bite-mark comparison as disciplines that lacked the underlying population-frequency databases that rigorous identification science requires.
 Their critique was not that handwriting examiners were wrong, but that the field had not systematically collected the data that would allow probabilistic error-rate estimates for specific feature combinations.
 A court accepting an "identification" opinion without accompanying error-rate data was, they argued, accepting an expert's claim in place of a scientific measurement.